Rated 4.8 stars out of 5, 16 ratings

 Craig Rothhammer

-46 years of experience
+LCSW, 46 years of experience

 Virtual

 I am a highly experienced practitioner with 45 years of clinical experience, willing to work with more complex cases.
-I have a calm demeanor (California beach style) but communicate directly, with transparency and tact.
+I am more informal (California beach style) have a calm demeanor, but communicate directly, with transparency and tact.
 My goals are. to ensure your safety, assist you in developing the skills and insights to approach a vast array of situations., with the best possible outcomes.
 I seek to provide you the means to manage immediate issues, but also techniques to become more independent in facing the inevitable future challenges of life.
 I have a tool kit of therapeutic approaches to find what best works for you, but also have extensive experience administering large behavioral health programs, where I can support the challenges of dealing with complex systems.
 I can listen attentively, educate you, and at times, assist you in accessing supportive resources, you may not have known are available or that you qualify for, to develop a holistic and comprehensive plan for continued wellness.
 I have accepted very complex cases, but stay within my areas of competency.
 These do not include primary chemical dependency treatment, LGBTQI+ issues, or eating disorders.
 I do not work with PC 290 registrants, those in court ordered treatment, workmen's compensation cases, or any others involving the legal system.
 I only do individual therapy.
 No couples or groups.
 I do not write letters for emotional support animals.
 I will complete FMLA/CAFRA paperwork for your employer and/or short-term disability forms once we have met long enough for us to have a sense of one another, typically 8-10 sessions.
-My clinical license information is linked below: https://search.dca.ca.gov/details/2002/LCSW/9561/945099cb09db3ad408421b2df2e9f7d4
+My clinical license information is linked below: https://search.dca.ca.gov/details/2002/LCSW/9561/945099cb09db3ad408421b2df2e9f7d4 (Profile picture taken October 2025)

 Get to know me